grafana/grafana-bench/README.md

 Grafana bench is a tool to build, provision, and test Grafana.

-It's built on top of [Grafana Build](https://github.com/grafana/grafana-build), Terraform, K6, and [Grafana API Tests](https://github.com/grafana/grafana-api-tests) to build and test a grafana on the platform and architecture of your choosing.
+It's built on top of k6, and [Grafana API Tests](https://github.com/grafana/grafana-api-tests) to build and test a grafana on the platform and architecture of your choosing.

-## Library

-Grafana bench implements a series of functionalities for building, provisioning and testing Grafana.
-This building blocks can be used to build testing pipelines

-See more info in the [bench library documentation](./bench/README.md)

-> !!
-Using the library is deprecated in favor of using the CLI interface

 ## CLI interface